PhuongPham7112/PhuongPham7112.github.io/_posts/2024-10-01-particle-system.md

 #### Gravity and Ground Detection
 I added a ground detection feature that applies gravity to Spheres when they're not in contact with ground OBBs.
 This simulates falling and adds a new layer of realism to character movement.

-These improvements have significantly enhanced my game's physics interactions, creating a more dynamic and engaging player experience.
-My next steps will focus on optimizing performance and expanding the system to handle more complex scenarios.

 <iframe width="800" height="450" src="https://www.youtube.com/embed/DYLmoc5cBxc?si=JJmaGEYI7T1LlYUt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>